freeCodeCamp/freeCodeCamp/guide/english/algorithms/flood-fill/index.md

   2. Decide wether you want to go in 4 directions (**N, S, W, E**) or 8 directions (**N, S, W, E, NW, NE, SW, SE**).
   3. Choose a replacement color and a target color.
   4. Travel in those directions.
-  5. If the tile you land on is a target, reaplce it with the chosen color.
+  5. If the tile you land on is a target, replace it with the chosen color.
   6. Repeat 4 and 5 until you've been everywhere within the boundaries.

 Let's take the following array as an example: